Be someone’s fan

 We’ve been beat up by storms, tossed around, and unplugged from our power source.

-We feel bruised and aren’t working like we used to.
+We’ve got new bruises and aren’t working like we used to.

 The good news is this little fan still works.

-Preaching to myself, I say: “Get back up.
+“Get back up.
 Get plugged in and go”.

 Don’t let your broken, bruised or “less than new” appearance keep you from your intended purpose in this world - loving God with all your heart, mind and soul and loving those around you with His gracious, caring, and patient love.